 2. Make sure to tap the macaron tray against the table after you have piped your circles.
 This will remove air bubbles.

 3. Let the macs stand/sit for at least 15 minutes and I usually do so for 30 minutes because I noticed that works best for me.
 Things like humidity and heat can affect them so I feel more comfortable letting them sit longer.
 If I make characters, I let each layer dry for about ten minutes, and then I add the details, and so on.
 Again, total resting time for me is at least 30 minutes.
 This will help feet develop.

 4. If you want to add color, use gel coloring because liquid is too runny and will affect your macarons negatively.
 Add the color after your egg white and sugar mix have formed fairly stiff peaks.
 Add extract at this time as well.
 Then finish mixing on high speed to get stiff peaks.

 5. I find that folding the macs to the right consistency (lava like consistency) takes about 50-80 strokes

-7. Oven temperature is the hardest variable for me so any suggestions would be great, but I find that 300F works best for me.
-Sometimes I even go to 290F.
-I bake them for about 15 minutes.
+7. Oven temperature is the hardest variable for me because I found that it changes if I’m making characters versus plain circles.
+Other times, it has just randomly changed!
+I can’t tell you how much times I have had to deal with oven temp. mishaps.
+After so many tests, I find that 300F for about 15 minutes works best for me.
+Sometimes I even go down to 275 F if I’m working with characters and then I just bake them longer.
 I have read that baking at 325F for less time works great and best for no hollow macs.
 Many recipes call for that.
-I guess just testing it out for yourself is the best bet.
-Make sure to also get an oven thermometer to ensure your oven is properly calibrated.
+Testing it out for yourself is the best bet.
+Make sure to also get an oven thermometer to ensure that your oven is properly calibrated.

-8. Before removing your macs from the parchment paper (which I use) or silicone mat, make sure they are cool enough so they don’t stick.
+8. Before removing your macs from the parchment paper or silicone mat, make sure they are cool enough so they don’t stick.